Costruvo/qu3e-js/README.md

 ![hippo](https://raw.githubusercontent.com/Costruvo/qu3e-js/refs/heads/main/bandicam%202026-03-26%2014-18-35-016.gif)

 Every 9 out of 10 times they collide and generate the correct impulses, but sometimes the impulse is a little extreme.<br>
 It rarely misses a collision, but it usually corrects itself.
-Help is appreciated + I'll be keep updating this over time<br>
+Help is appreciated + I'll continue updating this over time<br>

 All credits go to Randy Gaul